pfspence/wafflebot_integrations/README.md

 # wafflebot

 Your local neighborhood non sequitur spouting Slack task/chat bot.
-The chatbot is an independent service not in this repo.
+This component handles slack messaging and forwards non-task related messages to the chatbot service which is independent and not in this repo.

 ## Run